-The Waukesha County Drug Treatment Court offers its participants the opportunity to break the cycle of addiction, to improve their chance of a sober, crime free and healthy life, as well as to contribute to a safe community while under strict judicial and community supervision.
+The Waukesha County Alcohol Treatment Court offers its participants the opportunity to break the cycle of drunk driving, to improve their chance of a sober and healthy life, and to contribute to a safe community while under strict judicial and community supervision.

-This program's multifaceted approach utilizes a team concept made up of the Judge, DTC Case Manager, DTC Supervisor, Defense Attorney, District Attorney, Department of Corrections, law enforcement and treatment professionals.
-It is a five-phase program and the intensity of services decrease as participant's progress through the program.
+This program's multifaceted approach utilizes a team concept made up of the Judge, ATC Case Manager, ATC Coordinator, Defense Attorney, District Attorney and treatment professionals.
+It is a four-phase program and the intensity of services decrease as participants progress through the program.